1.1. Contact organisation

 Non-sampling error is not quantified, but is considered to be small.
 Cystat tries to reduce non-sampling error through continuous methodological improvements and survey process improvements.
 In particular,

-• The Business Register is of fundamental importance to the compilation of the STS indices.
+- The Business Register is of fundamental importance to the compilation of the STS indices.
 The register is updated every year from administrative sources.
-Allowing coordination between the various units within Cystat, the Business Register is being updated with new, additional or amended information for the enterprises (e.g. change of contact details, employment size, economic activity codes) since the frame information is being checked to see whether it is up to date.
+Allowing coordination between the various units within Cystat, the Business Register is being updated with new, additional or amended information for the statistical units (e.g. change of contact details, employment size, economic activity codes) since the frame information is being checked to see whether it is up to date.

-• To minimise the respondent’s burden as much as possible, the questionnaire is designed to be clear and simple.
-The data collection is made using the means that each enterprise prefers (fax, telephone, e-mail or personal interview) in order to reduce non-response.
+- To minimise the respondent’s burden as much as possible, the questionnaire is designed to be clear and simple.
+The data collection is made using the means that each unit prefers (telephone, e-mail or personal interview) in order to reduce non-response.

-• Non-response is caused by the enterprises that cannot report the required data before submitting their VAT declaration.
-Estimations are made for these enterprises.
-These estimates are based on the trend of the enterprises' previous months' data as well as the seasonal development.
-These estimations are replaced as soon as the enterprises complete their quarterly VAT declarations.
-There are many ways of trying to encourage response including reminders to the non responding units before resorting to the enforcement measures laid down in national legislation.
-The response rate for the index of production in industry of the first release to Eurostat for 2022 is around 65%.
+- Non-response is caused by the units that cannot report the required data before submitting their VAT declaration.
+Estimations are made for these units.
+These estimates are based on the trend of the units' previous months' data as well as the seasonal development.
+These estimations are replaced as soon as the statistical unit complete their quarterly VAT declarations or provide actual figures.
+There are many ways of trying to encourage response including reminders to the non-responding units before resorting to the enforcement measures laid down in national legislation.
+The response rate for the index of production in industry of the first release to Eurostat for 2024 is around 68% (based on designed weighted response rate).

-• To ensure the quality of the time series, comparative analyses are made with the previous years’s results.
+- To ensure the quality of the time series, comparative analyses are made with the previous years’ results.
 If inconsistencies are detected, the data are verified at micro level again by using the raw data of the questionnaire or by contacting the enterprise for explanations and confirmation of the data.

 14.1.
 Timeliness

-The index is disseminated to Eurostat one month and 25 days after the end of the reference month and is published nationally two months after the end of the reference period.
+The index is transmitted to Eurostat according to the deadlines provided by the EBS Regulation, at one month and 10 days after the end of the reference month and is published nationally based on the release calendar published at Cystat web portal under the link: Release Calendar (cystat.gov.cy).

 14.2.
 Punctuality